john-science/john-science.github.io/_drafts/2018-09-30-git-cleanup.md

 rm -f "${TMP_PATH}"

 ```
 Did someone commit a 100MB data file and then quickly `git rm` it, thinking no one would notice?
-Well, I just noticed, and I am going to expunge that file from my history.
-Can't have it slowing me down.
+Well, you just noticed, and now you can filter it out of your history so it stops slowing you down.